 Take some pics, tag them #mohinders and #itsmohinderstime, and post them to instagram.
 If they look good, we’ll regram them!

-Men's City Slippers and Heirloom City Slippers come in full sizes only.
+Men's and Women's City Slippers and Heirloom City Slippers come in full sizes only.
 If you wear a half size, we recommend rounding up (i.e. if you wear a 9.5, order an 10).

 Here's some help with international size conversions (if you have any questions, just email us at firstname.lastname@example.org):